Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 11. Create a mini art gallery

-This instant decorating win will double up as a talking point at dinner parties.
+This grey dining room showcases an instant decorating win that will double up as a talking point at dinner parties.
 As a rule, pictures should be hung at eye level, with the centre around 145cm from the floor.
-However, the viewpoint will mostly be lower in a dining room as you’ll be seated, so hang artwork a little lower, too.
+However, the viewpoint will mostly be lower in a dining room as you'll be seated, so hang artwork a little lower, too.

 Other feature wall ideas that can be achieved affordably and seem fitting for a dining room include hanging collections of vintage plates in different sizes, or painting a chalkboard for dinner menus and illustrations.